-Kay Swan, a Marine Geophysicist and local resident, knew of the dangers of working offshore without a guiding light in this treacherous southern area of the North Sea.
-She set about organising a petition to oppose the closure and the FRIENDS OF HAPPISBURGH LIGHTHOUSE was born to promote the campaign.
+Kay Swann, a Marine Geophysicist and local resident, knew of the dangers of working offshore without a guiding light in this treacherous southern area of the North Sea.
+She set about organising a petition to oppose the closure and the Friends of Happisburgh Lighthouse was born to promote the campaign.
 As a result Trinity House agreed to postpone the closure date.

 On 25th April 1990 the Bill received the Royal Assent.
-The passing of the Bill made Happisburgh the ONLY INDEPENDENTLY RUN OPERATIONAL LIGHTHOUSE in Gt Britain and THE HAPPISBURGH LIGHTHOUSE TRUST was established as a LOCAL LIGHT AUTHORITY.
+The passing of the Bill made Happisburgh the UK’s only independently operated working lighthouse and the Happisburgh Lighthouse Trust was established as a local light authority.
 The Trust is a registered Charity governed by six appointed Trustees who are responsible under the Act of Parliament for operating and maintaining the Light.